eltribehou/AerospaceBar/README.md

 - Custom menubar window at the top of the screen
 - Displays only workspaces that have apps running in them
 - Shows app icons for applications in each workspace (up to 3 icons, with a "+N" counter for additional apps)
+- Fullscreen apps are shown with larger icons (18x18) compared to windowed apps (14x14)
 - Click any workspace to switch to it
 - Current workspace is highlighted in blue
 - Fast auto-refresh (300ms) for responsive workspace switching